 Abstracts submission is now closed.

 The African Potato Association (APA) local organising committee together with the Rwanda Ministry of Agriculture (MINAGRI) and the International Potato Center (CIP) announces the dates and venue of the 11th triennial conference 2019.
-The APA conference will be held at the Kigali Convention Center from 26th – 29th August 2019.
+The APA conference will be held at the Marriott Hotel Kigali from 26th – 29th August 2019.
 Delegates should plan to arrive on 15:00 on Sunday the 25th August to be able to participate in the opening event.
 The 29th of August will be a field day.

 Conference themes: Papers to be presented at the conference should fall within the following six sub-themes.